5 Ways to Experience Burlington

 Burlington is quickly becoming known as a culinary destination with its’ wide array of restaurants and foodie shops.
 It offers international flavours as well as local delights.
 If you have a sweet tooth, there is a wonderful selection of boutique shops offering everything from artisan chocolates, biscotti, doughnuts, and cheesecake.

 Most restaurants offer outdoor dining and some patios have beautiful views of the lake.
 Enjoy a leisurely weekend brunch on the patio at Spencer’s at the Waterfront or sip a martini al fresco at The Martini House near Village Square in Downtown Burlington.
-If you’re lucky, get a table on Lakeshore at Pepperwood Bistro, Lochside Bar & Lounge, or The Express Italian Eatery and enjoy the downtown nightlife and passersby.
+If you’re lucky, get a table on Lakeshore at Pepperwood Bistro, Nisi Greek Tavern, or The Express Italian Eatery and enjoy the downtown nightlife and passersby.

-You won’t want to miss the Taste of Burlington programs that run in February/March and October.
-A great way to enjoy prix-fixe dining and try new restaurants for a reasonable price.
+You won’t want to miss the Taste of Burlington program, a great way to enjoy prix-fixe dining and try new restaurants for a reasonable price.
 Many of our restaurants offer special menus for these programs featuring local ingredients.

 3. Family